-The Council of Europe, based on their leading role and mandate in relation to the Pan-European Ecological Network (PEEN) has an opportunity to continue to drive forwards the agenda.
+The Council of Europe, based on their leading role and experience in relation to the establishment of ecological networks in Europe, as well as on their pan-European grasp through the Bern Convention has an opportunity to continue to drive forwards the agenda.
 There is a high potential for linking the work to the developing European Commission Green Infrastructure Strategy but to extend the outreach beyond the EU.
 The overall vision might therefore be to seek to achieve a truly functional ecological network across the European Continent (building on the Natura 2000 and Emerald networks) interconnected into a well-developed continental green infrastructure.